MicrosoftTranslator/Text-Translation-API-V3-Python/README.md

-# Translator Text API V3 - Python
+# Translator Text API V3 - Python Samples

 This repository includes Python code samples for Microsoft Translator.
 The samples are designed to run on Python 2.7.x and Python 3.x.
 Each sample corresponds to a **Quickstart** activity on [doc.microsoft.com](https://docs.microsoft.com/azure/cognitive-services/translator/), including: